glycerine/ruid/README.md

 Ruid: a really unique id
 ================

+There are five identifiers defined here: Ruid, Ruid2, Ruid3, Huid, and Tuid.

 Update (2015/Feb/14): Riud2 now generates a ruid (version 2) that incorporates 100 bytes from /dev/urandom and then SHA512 hashes it.
 More, we converted to a library by default for reuse, and moved the command line utilities to cmd/ruidgen and cmd/ruid2gen.
 Happy Valentines Day!

 A Huid is a really unique id.
 It is very fast to generate, and is base64-decodable to be human readable.

 A Ruid is a really unique id.
 It is very fast to generate, and is an opaque identifier.
 It is the SHA1 hash of a Huid.

+A Ruid2 is a really unique id, that starts with a Huid and then adds 100 bytes from /dev/unrandom and then SHA512 hashes it.

+A Ruid3 is the same as a Ruid2, but encoded using only the characters a-z0-9, hence in base 36.
+This is easier to convey over the phone or through channels that don't like '-' or '='.
+It is always 109 bytes long, including the 9 bytes prefix 'ruid_v03_'.
+Example: 'ruid_v03_0zgo9tsz3r505khm87w7cgebdt3nrkbg773zvnyu32i14z4vkokqkr2y9jn34zeyxtj4tecoczgl2i1rmcs7yfngybp8zsybqbni'.
+The 100 bytes are a consequence of base36 encoding a 512 bit SHA512 hash, as Ceil(512 * log(2,36)) == 100.

 Command line versions of the Ruid and Ruid2 generators are available in cmd/ruidgen and cmd/ruid2gen.
 Make will install them.